 FAA rules allow anyone who passes an FAA knowledge test to fly drones commercially.
 This FAA certification is required for all drone operations, except those that are purely for recreation.

 If you do any of the following, you will need to hold an FAA Remote Pilot Certificate:

 His aviation experience includes Cessna 152s and 172s, and most recently, flight time in a light sport Pipistrel Alpha.
-As well, Joel has been building and flying small unmanned aircraft systems for six years and is very excited to see where the industry will go, now that the FAA has finalized its rules on drone operations.
+As well, Joel has been building and flying small unmanned aircraft systems for over ten years and is very excited to see where the industry will go.
+He's been helping pilots earn their FAA drone certificates since 2016.

 StartException for Recreational Drones (11:22)

 StartFederal Aviation Regulations (3:00)

 StartOperating Rules Part 1 (5:10)

 StartOperating Rules Part 2 (11:17)